 Cast: Taylor Schilling, Laura Prepon, Kate Mulgrew, Laverne Cox, Uzo Aduba, Natasha Lyonne, Taryn Manning, Samira Wiley, Danielle Brooks, Jackie Cruz, Selenis Leyva, Dascha Polanco, Nick Sandow, Yael Stone

-Orange is the New Black has become Netflix’s most watched original series since its debut.
-The critically-acclaimed drama follows several characters in a woman’s prison, and is based on Piper Kerman’s memoir of the same name.
+Orange is the New Black has been Netflix’s most watched original series since its debut.
+The critically-acclaimed drama follows several characters in a woman’s prison and is based on Piper Kerman’s memoir of the same name.
 Lead character Piper (Taylor Schilling) and Alex’s (Laura Prepon) relationship is at the forefront of several storylines, and the show has many other supporting queer characters, most notably Laverne Cox’s portrayal of trans inmate Sophia Bursett.
-Her performance led to the American actress being nominated for an Emmy, making her the first transgender person to be nominated for such an award.
+Her performance resulted in the actress being nominated for an Emmy, making her the first transgender person to be nominated for such an award.

 Cast: Justina Machado, Rita Moreno, Isabella Gomez, Marcel Ruiz, Todd Grinnell, Stephen Tobolowsky

 One Day at a Time follows the story of Cuban-American mother and former Army veteran who suffers from PTSD, and her relationship with her family.
 This year, the show was cancelled by Netflix which subsequently caused a massive uproar from fans on social media.
 It became known for tackling issues such as homophobia, racism and depression, topics that aren’t usually dealt with in the sitcom genre.
-It may not be returning for a fourth run, but it’s still worth a rewatch, and who knows, if it’s streamed enough, they may reconsider their decision.
+Following the show’s controversial cancellation, Pop revived the series – making One Day at a Time the first original series cancelled by Netflix to be revived on another network.

 The Politician (2019 – present)